marvbloke/eMBee-BASIC/README.md

 CONT (continue from a STOP)
 INPUT variable e.g. INPUT a$ or INPUT a(5,3)
 IF <expr> THEN cmd e.g. IF a>10 THEN a = 0: GOTO 20
-FOR variable = start TO end STEP step
+FOR variable = start TO end STEP step e.g. FOR n=1 TO 10: PRINT n: NEXT n NEXT variable
-NEXT variable
 NEW
 GOSUB lineNumber
 RETURN
 DIM variable(n1,n2...)
 CLS
+BEEP [pitch],[duration] (pitch is 1=high, 2=mid, 3=low, duration varies depending on pitch e.g. BEEP 1,100 is a short high beep)
 PAUSE milliseconds
-POS x,y sets the cursor
-PIN pinNum, value (0 = low, non-zero = high)
+AT y,x sets the cursor (this is a separate command rather than PRINT AT).
+Starts at 0,0 in top-left and goes to 7,20 PIN pinNum, value (0 = low, non-zero = high)
 PINMODE pinNum, mode ( 0 = input, 1 = output)
 LOAD (from internal EEPROM)
-SAVE (to internal EEPROM) e.g. use SAVE + to set auto-run on boot flag LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM.
+SAVE (to internal EEPROM) e.g. use SAVE + to set to auto-run LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM.
 ```